 Visitors should always carry a first aid kit and know how to use it.
 See St John Ambulance Australia for fact sheets on first aid, including for heat-induced conditions and for stings and bites.
 Anyone visiting remote parks should consider specialist remote area first aid training.
 Go to the Department of Health's Public Health website for more information on health issues and if in doubt seek medical assistance.

 Mobile phones can be useful but don’t rely on them for safety or in an emergency as many parks have limited or no coverage.

 Information on mobile phone and internet coverage is available from the various service providers.
 Take note of their disclaimers.
 Very generally, with some exceptions, expect coverage in parks to be patchy at best for voice and text and largely non-existent for data.
-For most parks there is little or no service from most providers and for some no service is available from any provider.
+For most parks there is little or no service from most providers and for other parks there is no service available from any provider.
 If you are travelling into more remote locations, consider carrying a personal locator beacon (PLB) or satellite phone.
 For more information see below and 'In an emergency'.